-Entering incidents into the incident reporting system is, well, the easy part – and only the beginning.
+Entering incidents into the incident management system is, well, the easy part – and only the beginning.

-Analyze and Improve Response Times to Enhance Guest Safety
+Analyze and Improve Response Times to Enhance Customer Safety

-Measure and improve your response times using your incident reporting software.
+Measure and improve your response times using your incident management software.

-Before we discuss how to use response time reporting at your property, there’s something we must cover.
+Before we discuss how to use response time management at your property, there’s something we must cover.